The agroecological movement and territorialization of agroecology in Uruguay

 Abstract

-In Uruguay, agroecology has gained momentum due to the growing concern about environmental impacts, the tensions between food sovereignty and conventional agriculture, as well as the increasing demand for healthy food.
-This work characterizes the agroecological movement and analyzes the conflicts and tensions surrounding the development of the National Plan for the Promotion of Production Based on Agroecological Principles (PNA).
-The PNA emerges as a strategy promoted by socioterritorial movements that, questioning agribusiness, build forms of resistance and also propose viable alternatives.
-The creation of Territorial Agroecological Nodes (NATs) seeks to promote participation and integrate teaching, research, and extension activities in the territories.
-In this context, the relevance of the Participatory Action Research (PAR) approach is highlighted to understand and contextualize local realities, power relations, and environmental, social, and cultural particularities in the promotion of agroecology.
-The study also addresses the tensions and contradictions in the implementation of the PNA, marked by political changes and divergent approaches to agroecology.
-The integrated approach proposed by agroecological organizations is crucial to facing the complex challenges that Uruguay faces in the search for alternative frameworks for social relations and resource management in a sustainable and equitable manner.
+In Uruguay, agroecology has gained significant momentum in response to increasing concerns about environmental impacts, the tensions between food sovereignty and conventional agriculture, and the growing demand for healthy food.
+This paper characterizes the agroecological movement and examines the tensions surrounding the development of the National Plan for Agroecology (PNA), which has emerged as a public policy strategy promoted by socio‐territorial movements.
+These movements challenge agribusiness, construct forms of resistance, and propose viable alternatives, such as the establishment of Territorial Agroecological Hubs (NATs) to encourage participation and integrate activities aimed at the territorialization of agroecology.
+The study utilises a qualitative approach that combines a systematic review and critical analysis of official documents and national secondary sources, complemented by a Participatory Action Research (PAR) framework.
+This methodological strategy facilitates data triangulation, capturing the complexity of local realities and power relations involved in promoting agroecology.
+The paper also addresses the tensions and contradictions in the implementation of the PNA, which are shaped by political shifts and divergent perspectives on agroecology.
+Ultimately, it contents that the holistic and participatory approach advocated by agroecological organizations is essential for constructing sustainable and equitable frameworks for social relations and resource governance.

 Downloads